 Learn how to trade forex

-Find out more about forex trading, including how forex CFDs and spread bets work.
+Find out more about forex trading, including how forex CFDs work.

 Predicting the future direction of the forex market is no easy feat but traders have more tools and resources at their disposal than ever before.
 We have a look at the basic tools traders can use to try to predict forex movements and exchange rates.